Zireael07/The-Veins-of-the-Earth-original/MODDING.md

 unided_name -> the name that is displayed before the item is identified

 Egos
-Keywords are necessary for tooltips to work.
+Keywords are necessary for the tooltips to work.

 Weapons
 slot = MAIN_HAND, offslot = OFF_HAND -> one-handed weapon